Pixate/RubyMotion-PixateFreestyle/README.md

 ![Final App](https://raw.github.com/Pixate/RubyMotion-Pixate/master/Screenshots/background_view.png)

+## Real-time Updating

+See [this gist](https://gist.github.com/pcolton/4410841) for an example of how to use the real-time updating features.

 ## SASS

 Pixate gem supports [Sass](http://sass-lang.com/) to generate the stylesheet.
 Create the `sass` directory and `default.scss` with the `rake pixatefreestyle:init` command.
 Then, `rake pixatefreestyle:sass` command generates the stylesheet from `default.scss`.